smartcontractkit/cre-sdk-typescript/packages/cre-sdk/README.md

 Workflows are the fundamental building blocks of CRE applications.
 They define how your application responds to triggers and what actions to take.
 Each workflow consists of:

 - **Triggers**: Events that initiate workflow execution (cron schedules, HTTP requests, etc.)
-- **Handlers**: Functions that process trigger events and execute your business logic
+- **Handlers**: Functions that process trigger events and execute your business logic as provided in a callback function.
 - **Capabilities**: Built-in services for interacting with external systems

 ### Runtime Modes